scs/substrate-api-client/docs/README.md

 In case a new release is triggered, the `.toml` versions of the crates, that have been updated since the last release, should be increased.
 - In case of breaking API changes, the minor version should be increased (`0.9.3 -> 0.10.0`)
 - In case of changes, which do not break the API, the patch version should be increased (`0.9.3 -> 0.9.4`).
+The version of the main .toml should be same as the one of the release.

 ### PR Labels
 For automatic release generation, `E` and `F` labels are used.